 What is The Spark Zone?

 Utilizing physical and virtual spaces, The Spark Zone brings together students and community members to create, develop and ultimately launch business ideas and social innovations.
-Partners at Saint Mary’s University, NSCAD University, Mount Saint Vincent University, Nova Scotia Community College, and the Atlantic School of Theology provide opportunities for people to connect and then nurture those connections as ideas become reality.
+Partners at Saint Mary’s University, NSCAD University, Mount Saint Vincent University, Nova Scotia Community College, University of King’s College, and the Atlantic School of Theology provide opportunities for people to connect and then nurture those connections as ideas become reality.

 The Spark Zone provides students access to a variety of services and supports at each partner institution, offering opportunities for both students and community members interested in developing an entrepreneurial mindset.

 960 Tower Road

 Saint Mary’s University is best known for having nationally leading programs in business,astronomy,chemistry and international development studies as well, one of the best football and men’s hockey programs in Canada.

 Saint Mary’s University is now a modern, urban university with more than 7,250 full and part-time students, Saint Mary’s continues to make educational inroads into supports for students with disabilities.

 The university has also taken a leading role in the global community and boasts over 40,000 alumni in more than 140 countries.
 A slew of international partnerships speak to our commitment to educating citizens of the world and our reputation for diversity is evidenced in the approximately 25% of our students who come from countries other than Canada.

 Entrepreneurship at SMU:

 Undergraduate: Entrepreneurship offered as a major in the Commerce and Arts programs.
 A co-op option is also available.